JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     10:35:02 PM         2       135      1.58      1.59      1.10         0
     Average:            2       127      0.45      0.83      0.95         0

 That reflects the system load average history & allows you to note when—and if—there was a spike in system activity.
+Very useful in diagnosing system issues after they happen.

-#### Install more base level tools.
+### Install more base level tools.

+At this point you should have a somewhat functional Ubuntu server in place with the bare minimum need to do some things, but we’re not done yet.
+There are lots of other useful tools that should be installed to make your life easier.
+And here they are!

     sudo aptitude install dnsutils traceroute nmap bc htop finger curl whois rsync lsof iftop figlet lynx mtr-tiny iperf nload zip unzip attr sshpass dkms mc elinks

-#### Run 'update-locale'.

-    sudo update-locale

-#### Might need to set the locale file to this.

-    sudo nano /etc/default/locale

-    LANG="en_US.UTF-8"
+While there are literally tons of tools available for installation in the Ubuntu community, the items listed above are the rock-solid core of he command line system administration tools I rely on on a daily basis.
+I’m not going to do a tool-by-tool breakdown of usage, but encourage anyone who is curious to read up on these tools by using the `man` command from the command line like so:

+    man htop

+That would give you the manual page for `htop`; an excellent open source replacement for the commonly used system tool `top`.

 #### Install the 'build-essential' tools to allow compiling source code.

     sudo aptitude install build-essential